 Specimen Ridge Trail is a 34.1 mile moderately trafficked out and back trail located near Yellowstone National Park, Wyoming that features hot springs and is rated as difficult.
-The trail offers a number of activity options and is accessible from January until September.
+The trail offers a number of activity options and is best used from January until September.
 Horses are also able to use this trail.

 The loop trail starts at the Yellowstone River Picnic Area and loops on the Speciman Ridge Trail.
 This hike has a lot of opportunity to see wildlife and fantastic views.
 The trail starts at the Yellowstone Picnic Area.
 From there you'll walk along the trail, riding the edge of a cliff by the north end of the Grand Canyon of the Yellowstone.
 About two miles into the hike, you'll take a left turn on the Speciman Ridge Trail toward the Northeast Entrance Road.
 At the road, walk West along the road for about 0.75 miles to get back to the picnic area.
 There are a lot of opportunities to see animals.
 Be sure to hike safely in bear country!